‘Halloween’ 40 Years Later: Why Jamie Lee Curtis Is Still the Ultimate Scream Queen

 The young cast, led by Emma Roberts, a budding scream queen thanks to her work on Murphy’s American Horror Story and Scream 4, gushed about working with the original on set.
 “I was just freaked out because she's amazing,” Roberts said.

 “She's a legend.
 I mean she is just, she really is, like, one of the coolest people I've ever met and just so smart and so interesting and she's so good in this role.
 It's something you've never seen her do before and she's so funny!”

 "Same porch.
 Same clothes.
 Same issues.
 40 years later.
 Headed back to Haddonfield one last time for Halloween.
 Release date 10/19/18." pic.twitter.com/IvptiZctyw

 In the new film directed by David Gordon Green, Strode “comes to her final confrontation with Michael Myers, the masked figure who has haunted her since she narrowly escaped his killing spree on Halloween night four decades ago.”
-It is also reportedly a direct sequel to Halloween II, ignoring the events of subsequent installments and the series’ 2007 reboot.
+It's a direct sequel to the first film, ignoring the events of subsequent installments and the series’ 2007 reboot.

 “I’m going to be 60 years old in November, I’m standing on the set of a movie I made 40 years ago and I am playing the same character!”
 Curtis told ET from the set of the new film, in disbelief at the full-circle moment for her career.
 “If it wasn’t for Laurie Strode, I don’t think I’d be standing here with you today.
 It was the most singular moment of my professional career.”